Ball of Foot Pain Specialists Eugene

 About Ball of Foot Pain

-Ball of foot pain, often called metatarsalgia, is forefoot pain from overloaded metatarsal heads during walking or running.
-Physical therapy addresses footwear, training load, and calf and foot strength to reduce pressure and improve impact tolerance.
-The goal is comfortable push-off and running without forefoot flare-ups.
+Ball of foot pain, often called metatarsalgia, comes from overload at the forefoot during walking or running.
+Physical therapy addresses footwear, training load, and foot and calf strength to improve push-off comfort and reduce flare-ups.

 Expected Recovery Window